Flows holding at 8670cfs and water temps are 44F. Not bad for an April Monday.

 The bugs have definitely arrived in a big way and some fish are responding.
 Look hard in the afternoons and post up for those surface friendly creatures.
 The dry fly gang has had a few fish to smile about this past week.
 Not many, but this week promises to be the breakout week.
 I think?
 Guessing Mother Nature’s moves has proven even harder than…insert your caption here.

-Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-High 93F.
-Winds SW at 5 to 10 mph.
+Some sun in the morning with increasing clouds during the afternoon.
+High 62F.
+Winds SSW at 5 to 10 mph.

 Looks good to me.
 We hope the spring weather sticks for a while.
 At least until summer.
 Makes sense.
 No?
 May is a great month for warmer temperatures, dry flies, nymphs, better to the best streamer fishing of the year and still relatively quiet ont he river for pressure.